 10 unusual things to do in Florence?
-Discover the reason why with the different way to visit Florence suggested by Anne Harrison and her lively love for the heart of Tuscany for the Travel Journal of My Travel in Tuscany.
+Discover this different way to visit Florence suggested by our Aussie friend Anne Harrison and her passionate love for the capital of Tuscany.

 10 unusual things to do in Florence

 Founded in 1256, the Franciscan Chiesa di Ognissanti was once the parish church of the wealthy Vespucci family.
 Amerigo, the family’s most famous son, set sail to the New World – twice, in 1499 and 1501 – and proved the land to be a separate continent, not an extension of the Indies.
-From his detailed notes cartographers drew the first maps of this land and also named it after him.
-(The maps can be seen a few streets away in the Museo di Storia della Science)
+From his detailed notes, cartographers drew the first maps of this land and also named it after him.
+You can see the maps a few streets away in the Museo di Storia della Science.

 Is this not enough as unusual things to do in Tuscany?
 Then check the other nine suggestions…

 2. The Painting finished by an Angel

 With its distinctive arcades, the Piazza Santissima Annunziata has always played an important role in Florentine life.
 Every year a huge festival overflows from the piazza into the side streets as the town celebrates the Feast of the Annunciation.
 In the 14th C, the church in the piazza commissioned The Annunciation from the Dominican friar and artist Fra Bartolomeo.
 A master of sfumato, in his paintings Fra Bartolomeo, combined his religious beliefs with a fresh realism and emotional depth, and during his lifetime his paintings decorated churches and monasteries across Florence, Venice, and Lucca.